ngpestelos/selfhosted.site/README.md

 Clone [openshift-ansible](https://github.com/openshift/openshift-ansible).

-Customize `hosts.example` found in this project and place it inside `openshift-ansible`.
+Customize `hosts.example` found in this project and place it inside `../openshift-ansible`.

 Run the playbook:

 ```
 ansible-playbook -i hosts playbooks/byo/config.yml -vvvv
 ```

+This will take about an hour.

 The `-vvvv` switch enables very vebose output from Ansible.